Ira Silverberg: Career

-He worked to establish Serpent's Tail in the United States by publishing locally-originated books; the first was the fiction collection, Disorderly Conduct: The VLS Fiction Reader, edited by The Village Voice Literary Supplement (VLS) editor M. Mark.
+He worked to establish Serpent's Tail in the United States by publishing locally originated books; the first was the fiction collection, Disorderly Conduct: The VLS Fiction Reader, edited by The Village Voice Literary Supplement (VLS) editor M. Mark.
 Silverberg and Amy Scholder began co-editing the High Risk series in 1994.
+He returned to Grove Press, where he had been Publicity Director as the Editor in Chief after leaving Serpent's Tail.
 He joined Donadio & Olson in 1997, becoming a partner, and was foreign-rights director at Sterling Lord Literistic from 2008 to 2011.

 Silverberg was appointed literature director of the National Endowment for the Arts in Washington, D.C. in 2011, a post he held until 2013.
 In 2013, he received the Michele Karlsberg Leadership Award from the Publishing Triangle.